 The world is pretty topsy-turvy right now, because of the global panic around coronavirus (COVID-19).
 If you’re feeling overwhelmed or stressed by it all, be reassured that this is a very normal response.
 However, it’s important to go easy on yourself and to take time for self-care.
-We’ve put together this list of self-care activities that you can do from home:

 1. Stay active